Theonlydola/Maze-Runner/README.md

 # Maze-Runner
 A Pac-Man Like game implemented in Java & JavaFx.

-The project aimed to understand and practice the concept of OOP programming and design Patterns.
+The project main aim is to understand and practice the concept of OOP programming and design Patterns.

 Design Patterns used:
   * MVC